liuhuahua123/Binocular-Light-Field-Imaging-Data/README.md

 ![real-world](/imgs/real-world_data.png)

 * For each real-world scene, we provide the Left LF data and the Right LF data in the resolution _9x9x400x600x3_.
+The imaging parameters are:
+1. Equivalent Focal Length: 90mm (Practical Focal Length: 28.3mm)
+2. Focus Length: 850mm
+3. Depth ranging: between 600mm and 1100mm.
+4. Distance between the camera and the background: 1100mm.

 The database will be enlarged in the future.